francoisgeorgy/BS2-Web/README.md

 # Novation Bass Station II Web interface

+# What is this?

+The Bass Station II is my first synthesizer.
+I bought one a couple of weeks ago.
+For a beginner like me the number of controls and parameters available is huge.
+I want to understand how some patches and sound are done.
+Quite a lot of parameters are hidden behind "FN  Keys" and I wanted to be able to change them in a more direct, visual way.
+The introduction of the Web MIDI API seemed just a perfect match for this kind of development.
+So, here is the result.

+# Requirements &amp; Limitations

 This application requires a browser that support the [Web MIDI API](http://webaudio.github.io/web-midi-api/).

 Currently, only Chrome 43+ and Opera 44+ support this standard.
 This app will therefore _not_ works in Firefox, Safari or IE.